 If you’re down in the low RPM, slugging it up the hill and you hit a patch of ice, and all the sudden the wheels jump 600 or 700 RPM, then you’ll really spin the wheels.
 It’ll be all that much harder to redeem traction.
 Whereas if you’ve only spun, 200 RPM, you can just ease your foot off the throttle a little bit, bring the revs down, and the wheels will probably catch and you can ease back into it again.

 - Don’t follow tracks.
-Another good practice when climbing a slippery grade is not to follow the tracks of other trucks up the hill.
-Chances are, the other trucks will have shined up the road as they climbed the hill.
+Another good practice when going up a grade, is not to follow the tracks of other trucks up the hill.
+Chances are, the other trucks will have polished up the road as they travelled over the hill.
 You’re much better off to cut your own trail for the best traction.

 - Keep a little to the right shoulder.
-I like to do is climb a wee bit toward the right hand shoulder of the road.
-Chances are, there’s gravel on the right hand shoulder that will help give you a little more of a grip.
+I like to move just a wee bit toward the right hand shoulder of the road.
+Chances are, there’s gravel on that right shoulder that will help give you a little more of a grip to help you maintain traction on slippery hills.
 You’ll then travel up the right hand side of your lane, hopefully with your right hand drive wheels in the gravel on the shoulder.
 Be careful not to get too far to the right.
 Just stay on the edge of the road try to find that bit of gravel on the shoulder.
 Sometimes that bit of traction, will be enough to make a difference between getting to the top of the hill or not.

 Move slowly and steadily down the hill and you’ll arrive tractor first at the bottom, as you should.